 4. As you know there has been a huge push for upskilling and it is important to do so in order to remain relevant.
 We need to keep on upskilling ourselves.
 I encourage you to take advantage of the IBF grants (some up to 95pct) to upgrade yourselves.
 Do not waste this opportunity to learn new skills.
 At ACI we had been pushing out courses for this reason.
 One such course is the Financial Markets Structuring and Advisory Course with IBF FTS funding.
 This course was very well received last year by many institutions and a Public run will be conducted soon.
 So please check out our website.
 Last year also in collaboration with Bloomberg we had conducted a free 3 session Basic Phyton course specially for our members.
 The ACI team will still be looking into bringing to you more virtual seminars and education courses in the coming year.
 So, look out and join us.

 Mr Bryan Yap would go into this in details but I would like to say that, in FY2020, ACI Singapore’s financial deficit was 52% Lower than FY2019.
 The substantial drop was mainly due higher education income, receipt of government related subsidies and the effort by the team to streamline and reduce some operation expense.
 In the coming months the Secretariat we will again be trying to reduce cost by moving office with a cheaper rental.
 But the real key is revenue from Education courses.
 So do support us and sign up for our courses.

-It is the belief of the ACI Singapore EXCO and myself that ACI Singapore plays an important role as one of the 3 key parties, comprising the Regulators, the Institutions & the industry participants, whose engagement and cooperation are necessary to promote a vibrant industry.
+It is the belief of the ACI Singapore EXCO that our Association plays an important role within the 3 key parties, comprising the Regulators, the Institutions & the industry participants, whose engagement and cooperation are necessary to promote a vibrant industry.
 I would like to encourage all to support the Association because it is meant for you.
 We value your participation and feedback.